Join Our FREE Live Webinar

 3. Understand The Georgia Real Estate Market & Lingo

-If you’re new to the Georgia real estate industry, you will need to build your local network of agents, brokers, and investors for wholesale deals.
+If you’re new to the Georgia real estate industry, you will need to build your local network of agents, brokers, and investors for wholesale houses.
 If you can build a strong relationship with a real estate agent or broker, they can help you to expand your network of qualified investors.
 These real estate professionals are also great resources for understanding the local real estate market trends, past and present, and even the localized real estate jargon.

 Get familiar with the Georgia Association of Realtors (GAR), which is the predominant real estate professional organization in Georgia.
 With over 51,000 members strong, it is the largest trade organization in the state.